ubuntu-mate/ubuntu-mate.org/blog/20160825-ubuntu-mate-yakkety-beta1.md

-We are underwhlemed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing to transition to GTK 3.20 and some of the pipework is still leaking.
+We are underwhlemed to announce, quite possibly, our most uninteresting beta release *E-V-E-R!* `;-)` This beta release is all about the plumbing that transitions Ubuntu MATE to GTK 3.20 and some of the pipes are still leaking.
 It really isn't very interesting from an end-users perspective.

 We know there are bugs and we'll be focusing on fixing as many issues as we can on the lead up to Beta 2 and the final release of Ubuntu MATE